JackyWang22/MS_Registration/README.md

 ```
 python main.py
 ```
-And it will show the localhost link to access
+It will show the localhost link to access

 ## Please check out our other work in MS